Authentication

 Refresh tokens

 If your API supports refresh tokens, the liblab generated SDK can use these to ensure the user remains authenticated.
-In the config file, you can provide the endpoint from your API that is used to refresh the token, as well as the properties on the response object to use to read the new tokens.
+In the config file, you can provide the endpoint from your API that is used to refresh the token, as well as the properties on the response object sent in the body of the refresh response to use to read the new tokens.

 For example, if this is the endpoint in your spec: